Faithful-Resource-Pack/Docs/pages/textures/texturing-guidelines.md

 <p class="center"><i><b>Picture 36:</b> Examples of skin textures.</i></p>

 <br id="creepers">
 **Creepers** are quite mind boggling.
 The texture was originally made from the leaves texture used in Alpha, but since a lot of noise has been overlaid on top, the texture no longer looks anything close to leaves, not to mention Alpha leaves barely resemble leaves in the first place.
-Basically, nobody knows how to shade this chaos of a material properly, so we just made the texture a jumbled noisy mess of pixels and went with that.
+Basically, nobody knows how to shade this chaos of a material properly, so we just indexed the texture and used a combination of all the techniques listed here to create a chaotic material that doesn't really represent anything.
 Worked surprisingly well.

 <br id="fur-hair">
 **Fur and hair** should employ linear dithering, but in such a way that it creates visible strands of hair.
 Some regular dithering and anti-aliasing can also come in handy.
 This applies to wool on sheep as well.